muhammad-tamim/JavaScript-notes/README.md

 8. Object

-In JavaScript, any data that is not a primitive is as an object.
-There are 3 commonly used objects in JavaScript:
+In JavaScript, any data that is not a primitive type is considered an object type.
+The three most commonly used object types are:

 - object
 - array
 - function